danog/MadelineProto/docs/index.md

 The MadelineProto API documentation can be found [here (layer 62)](https://daniil.it/MadelineProto/API_docs/).

+The TD documentation can be found [here](https://daniil.it/MadelineProto/TD_docs/).

 The MadelineProto API documentation (mtproto tl scheme) can be found [here](https://daniil.it/MadelineProto/MTProto_docs/).

 The MadelineProto API documentations (old layers) can be found [here](https://github.com/danog/MadelineProto/tree/master/old_docs).

+Features:

+* It allows you to do everything official clients can do, programmatically!

+* It is very fast!

+* It can be easily serialized!

+* It featured update handling with callbacks or long polling!

+* Easy to use wrappers to upload/download files and call mtproto methods

+* Documentation for EVERY mtproto method!

+* Internal peer management: you can provide a simple bot API chat id or a username to send a message or to call other mtproto methods!

+* You can easily login as a user (2FA is supported) or as a bot!

+* Simple error handling!

+* It is highly customizable with a lot of different settings!

+* Bot API file id/object support (even for users)!

+* A Lua binding

+* A lua wrapper for td-cli scripts

+* Secret chats

 ## Acknowledgements